NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 Feature: Custom color schemes
 Users can add and apply custom color schemes to personalize their CLI experience by running `supercli theme add <theme-name>`.
 They can define colors for different elements like commands, output, warnings, and errors.
 Built-in themes are available, and users can create their own or import community-shared themes via `supercli theme import <url>`.
 Switch between themes instantly with `supercli theme apply <theme-name>`.

+Feature: remove tools that are now longer the standard within the company

 ### Security
 **Purpose:** Comprehensive vulnerability detection and supply chain security management.